 The Japanese are far from the only ones with a proclivity to break work-life balance norms.
 While other countries may not be at the level of karoshi, overworking is a 21st-century reality for countless professionals the world over.

-Ben Waber, CEO and president of the people analytics company Humanyze, had a thought-provoking comparison in an article for news outlet Quartz: “In the US, most discussion of karoshi has assumed that overwork culture is specific to Japan.
+Ben Waber, CEO and president of the people analytics company Humanyze, believes overwork is not endemic to Asia.
+He said in Quartz: “In the US, most discussion of karoshi has assumed that overwork culture is specific to Japan.
 What many don’t realize is that the problem of overwork is possibly worse in the United States.”